riquito/Baobab/doc/source/faq.rst

    We used the `Sphinx documentation generator <http://sphinx.pocoo.org/>`_

 ...
 What's next ?
-   Current plans are to have export starting from a particular node, a cache system and refactoring of some not so clean functions.
+   Current plans are to have :class:`export() <Baobab.export>` start from a particular node, a cache system, refactoring of some not so clean functions, allowing :class:`insertChildAtIndex() <Baobab.insertChildAtIndex>` to insert a 0th child to a leaf node.
-   We're also plannings more examples and pictures.
+   We're also planning to provide more examples and pictures in documentation.
+   Later we will develop a more object oriented interface.